ikskuh/ecp5-quickstart/README.md

   /bin/bash
 ```

+Start the script in your project folder to get into a shell in your current working directory.
+This shell will run inside the container to give you access to the synthesis and simulation toolchain.

 ## Usage

 ### `./build.sh`

+**NOTE:** Use in the docker container.

 Will perform synthesis, place and route and will render the bitstream.
 It will use all files in `src` for this.
 Configure the `top` module in `cfg/project.sh`.

 ### `./prog.sh`

+**NOTE:** Use on your host.

 Will program the previously created synthesized bitstream.

 ### `./test.sh`

+**NOTE:** Use in the docker container.

 Will run each testbench in `tests`.
 The testbenches must be named as the file + `_testbench` and will each get a `clk` and `rst` input.
 The `clk` will tick every time step, so a delay of one clock period is `#2`. `rst` will be LOW for two ticks.